 If you can’t make it in to one of our events, you can still volunteer!
 Here are some ways you can help You Can Ride 2 from home or on other days.

 And that’s not all – we’re always open to suggestions from people willing to volunteer in ways beyond those described here.
+These have included assisting with augmented communication, doing video editing, or even IT support.
 If you think you can help out in another way, contact us and we’ll see about making it work.

-If you have any questions, you can always feel free to contact email@example.com.
+If you have any questions or concerns, please feel free to contact email@example.com.